theborakompanioni/azure-docs.de-de/articles/data-lake-analytics/data-lake-analytics-get-started-net-sdk.md

         Install-Package Microsoft.Rest.ClientRuntime.Azure.Authentication -Pre
         Install-Package WindowsAzure.Storage

-4. Fügen Sie dem Projekt eine neue Datei mit dem Namen **SampleUSQLScript.txt** hinzu, und fügen Sie als Inhalt das folgende U-SQL-Skript ein.
-Die Data Lake Analytics-Aufträge werden in der Sprache U-SQL geschrieben.
-Weitere Informationen zu U-SQL finden Sie unter [Erste Schritte mit der Sprache U-SQL](data-lake-analytics-u-sql-get-started.md) und in der [U-SQL language reference](http://go.microsoft.com/fwlink/?LinkId=691348) (in englischer Sprache).
+4. Add a new file to the project called **SampleUSQLScript.txt**, and then paste the following U-SQL script.
+The Data Lake Analytics jobs are written in the U-SQL language.
+To learn more about U-SQL, see [Get started with U-SQL language](data-lake-analytics-u-sql-get-started.md) and [U-SQL language reference](http://go.microsoft.com/fwlink/?LinkId=691348).

         @searchlog =
             EXTRACT UserId          int,